lzanini/mdbook-katex/README.md

-All Latex equations are converted to html when the book is compiled, which allows for faster page rendering.
-See [here](https://katex.org/docs/supported.html) for supported Latex functions.
+A Preprocessor for [mdbook](https://github.com/rust-lang/mdBook), converting Latex equations to html at compile time.
+This preprocessor uses the [katex](https://github.com/xu-cheng/katex-rs) crate; see [this page](https://katex.org/docs/supported.html) for supported Latex functions.

 # Basic Usage